astaubert/qrphr4github/README.md

 This is a demo electronic health record (EHR)

-To be used with: Rails 4.0.0, Ruby 2.0.0 (or higher)
+This software code is to be used with: Rails 4.0.0, Ruby 2.0.0 (or higher)

-Methods to be used are:
+Methods available are:

 - http://localhost:3000/patients => in order to list and maintain patient demographics